Pavel Tykač: Career

-The Bank of Pilsen was controlled by Motoinvest.
+The Bank of Plzeň was controlled by Motoinvest.
 It was a small financial institution with a balance sheet of approximately 2.5 billion CZK, which scarcely provided loans or kept accounts for individuals.
 The bank acted as an investment intermediary.
 In the fall of 1995, it played a central role in the legendary Motoinvest Group event, which, with the help of a massive "small shareholders cry foul" advertising campaign, bought shares from voucher privatization.
 In 1996 it acquired Agrobanka, which ended up controlling 100 percent of the shares.
 The bank operated until 2003, when it lost a court case for errors made in its role as a CS Funds depository and filed for bankruptcy in March 2003, subsequently going into liquidation.

-The most valuable acquisition of the Motoinvest Group (in which Tykac played a central role) was a major share in Agrobanka.
+The most valuable acquisition of the Motoinvest Group (in which Tykač played a central role) was a major share in Agrobanka.
 At the end of 1995, Agrobanka was the fifth largest bank in the country, with a balance sheet of more than 70 billion CZK.
 It played a crucial role in Tykač's plans, namely to become the key player of a new and emerging financial and industrial group.
 Tykač agreed on this strategy with a few other Agrobanka shareholders, and together they owned a comfortable majority.
 Agrobanka's new strategy was confirmed in the General Meeting, during which Pavel Janda was elected as the new CEO and Chairman of the Board of Directors, soon to become the Deputy Director, at the beginning of 1996.

 In autumn 1996, after the purchase of a significant share in the then state-majority-owned Česká spořitelna and an attempt to gain influence and position among its authorities a hard clash between "group Motoinvest" on one side and the ČNB together with the then largest banks (Czech Savings Bank, Commercial Bank, ČSOB) on the other started blazing.
 The result was a forced administration of Agrobanka by ČNB.
 This forced investors around Motoinvest to a rapid sale of their assets; it caused their forced departure from the Czech capital market and extinction of the group.